 "From the opening song, Lorna grabbed the audience with her exceptional, distinctive, powerful voice and delivery.
 She wooed the attentive listeners early on with a selection of her well known songs, such as the brilliant Tired, and held them in awe with an amazing, heartfelt rendition of Leonard Cohen's Hallelujah."
 BBC website

 "With little more than a 12 string acoustic and a songbird sweet voice, Lorna delivers note perfect renditions of her own songs in a voice that soars and dips in a complex weave of melodies and harmonies."
 Evening News

 "Lorna Brooks is fast becoming one of Scotland's outstanding singer/songwriters" Scotland on Sunday

 "Scotland has a long tradition of producing talented female singer/ songwriters.
 And the grittily soulful Lorna Brooks is looking set to follow in the footsteps of her predecessors."
 The Evening Times

-She was vocal coach on National Theatre of Scotland's production "Glasgow Girls".
+She was also Vocal Coach on National Theatre of Scotland’s acclaimed production of ‘Glasgow Girls’ .

 She is currently the Vocal Coach at the City of Edinburgh Music School which has produced several finalists in recent series of ‘The Voice’